 Note: To ensure a balanced portfolio within this cluster of activities focusing on Advanced Architectures Systems and Technologies, grants will be awarded to proposals not only in order of ranking but at least also to one project that is the highest ranked within each of the above 5 areas/priorities, provided that the proposals attain all thresholds (and subject to available budget).
 Proposals may want to address several of the proposal priorities, but they should indicate clearly what is the centre of gravity of their proposal (i.e. the main covered priority).
-See General call conditions, section 2.F of Appendix 1.
+See General call conditions, section 3.F of Appendix 1.

-Call: HORIZON-JU-SNS-2025 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 3 million would allow these outcomes to be addressed appropriately.
+Call: HORIZON-JU-SNS-2025-01 (see Appendix 1) Specific condition Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 3 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 9 million.
-Type of Action Research and Innovation Actions Eligibility conditions Specific eligibility conditions apply and are described in Horizon Europe WP2023-25 General Annexes.
-Exceptions apply as detailed in the SNS R&I WP2025 Appendix 1 - Section 2.B (pending final decision).
+Type of Action Research and Innovation Actions Eligibility conditions Subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation (see General call conditions: section 3.B(i) of Appendix 1 to this Work Programme).
+Technology Readiness Level Activities are expected to start at TRL 1-3 and to reach TRL 3-4 by the end of the project.
+The projects must not reassess technologies, which currently are at higher TRL level in the state-of-the-art, covered under different Topics on this Call.

-SNS-2025-STREAM-B-01-02: Advanced IoT and Device Technologies
+SNS-2025-01-STREAM-B-01-02: Advanced IoT and Device Technologies